thinkle12/pyproteininference/README.md

   -o DIR, --output DIR  protein_inference Result Directory to write to - Name
                         of file will be determined by parameters selected and parameter tag
-  -a DIR, --target_directory DIR
+  -l FILE, --output_filename FILE
+					Filename to write results to.
+Can be left blank.
+					If this flag is left blank the filename will be automatically generated.
+If set this flag will override -o -a DIR, --target_directory DIR
                         Directory that contains either .txt or .tsv input target psm data.
 Make sure the directory ONLY contains